WJSN

-WJSN (宇宙少女), also known as Cosmic Girls, is a South Korean girl group formed by Starship Entertainment and Yuehua Entertainment.
-The group is composed of ten members: Seola, Bona, Exy, Soobin, Luda, Dawon, Eunseo, Yeoreum, Dayoung, and Yeonjung.
-Originally a thirteen-member group, Xuanyi, Cheng Xiao, and Meiqi departed from the group on March 3, 2023.
-The group debuted on February 25, 2016, with the extended play Would You Like?
+WJSN (宇宙少女), also known as Cosmic Girls, is a South Korean girl group managed by Starship Entertainment, composed of ten members: Seola, Bona, Exy, Soobin, Luda, Dawon, Eunseo, Yeoreum, Dayoung, and Yeonjung.
+WJSN was originally a thirteen-member group; Xuanyi, Cheng Xiao, and Meiqi departed from the group on March 3, 2023.

+The group originally formed through partnership by Starship Entertainment and YH Entertainment, consists of twelve-member made their debuted on February 25, 2016, with the extended play Would You Like?.
+A thirteenth member, Yeonjung, joined in August 2016, following the release of their second EP The Secret.
+The group continue to promote as ten-member group with the release of their fifth EP WJ Please? in September 2018, following member from YH Entertainment's Xuanyi, Cheng Xiao, and Meiqi did not participate in the comeback due to their individual activities in China and not participate in the group's activities since then until their contract expired in March 2023.

 History

 2015–2016: Formation and debut

 Cosmic Girls photographed during the closing ceremony of Yonsei University on May 26, 2016.

 On December 4, 2015, Starship Entertainment and Yuehua Entertainment launched a 12-member girl group called WJSN, where the Korean and Chinese members were divided into different subunits.
 On December 10, the first unit, Wonder Unit, was announced (Cheng Xiao, Bona, and Dayoung).
 On December 17, the second three-member unit (Xuanyi, Eunseo, and Yeoreum) was introduced: Joy Unit.
 On December 21, WJSN's Wonder and Joy Units released a Christmas cover of "All I Want For Christmas Is You" by Mariah Carey.
 On December 24, the third unit, Sweet Unit, was announced (Seola, Exy, and Soobin).

 On December 31, the final unit was announced: Natural Unit (Meiqi, Luda, and Dawon).

 WJSN debuted on February 25, 2016, with the release of their debut mini album Would You Like?, including the title tracks "Mo Mo Mo" and "Catch Me".
 The group held their debut stage on the February 25th episode of M Countdown with "Catch Me" and "Mo Mo Mo".
 On July 11, Starship Entertainment confirmed that I.O.I's Yoo Yeon-jung would be joining the group.
 In August 2016, Seola, Exy, Soobin, Eunseo, Cheng Xiao, Yeoreum, and Dayoung teamed up with label mate Monsta X to form the unit Y-Teen.
 It was a project unit group that promoted as CF models for KT’s phone fare service and would release EPs, music videos, and various entertainment content.
 On August 17, WJSN released their second mini album The Secret with all 13 members.